-Walt Disney World Expands Minnie Van Service To Include Orlando International Airport – Details, Prices
+Walt Disney World Expands Minnie Van Service To Include Orlando International Airport — Details, Prices

 - Price: $150

-- Number of guests: Each vehicle can carry up to six guests and up to three car seas for those under the age of six
+- Number of guests: Each vehicle can carry up to six guests and up to three car seats for those under the age of 6

 - Time: The service will run from 9 a.m. until 12 a.m. daily

 This new expansion of the Minnie Van service at Walt Disney World is one that could really make life easier and more convenient for those flying out.
-Being able to have the simplicity of having a polka-dotted vehicle pick them up and take them out to Orlando International Airport from their resort is something would make it worth the price.
+Being able to have the simplicity of having a polka-dotted vehicle pick them up and take them out to Orlando International Airport from their resort is something that would make it worth the price.
 Right now, the test is limited, but with a little time, it will likely spread around the rest of the resorts.